amoradi/me_site/README.md

 # Me Site

 You guessed it, a site about me.
+So barebones you have two places to look.